Original Apple computer could fetch $600,000 at December auction

 An Apple-1 expert serviced and started the computer, running the standard original software program, Microsoft BASIC, and an original Apple-1 Star Trek game to test it out, Christie's said.

-The computer will be sold with the cancelled check from the original garage purchase on July 27, 1976 made out to Apple Computer by Charles Ricketts for $600, which Ricketts later labelled as "Purchased July 1976 from Steve Jobs in his parents’ garage in Los Altos".
+The computer will be sold with the canceled check from the original garage purchase on July 27, 1976 made out to Apple Computer by Charles Ricketts for $600, which Ricketts later labeled as "Purchased July 1976 from Steve Jobs in his parents’ garage in Los Altos".

-Last month, the Henry Ford organisation paid $905,000 at auction for one of the few remaining Apple-1 computers, which was more than twice the pre-sale estimate.
+Last month, the Henry Ford organization paid $905,000 at auction for one of the few remaining Apple-1 computers, which was more than twice the pre-sale estimate.

 Fewer than 50 original Apple-1s are believed to be in existence of the few hundred originally produced.